+50 Ibid., p.
+53, para.
+B.1, remark.

-52. To be eligible for reimbursement for the medical self-sustainment rate, the medical facility must provide medical self-sustainment', including all related staff, equipment, drugs and supplies (to include "epidemiological high-risk-areas" requirements), for basic, level 1, 1+, level 2, 2+, level 3, storage for blood and blood products, and high-risk areas as agreed in the MOU.
-The level of equipment must meet United Nations standards as specified in the "United Nations Levels of Medical Support" (A/C.5/54/49, appendices I and II to annex VIII, as amended by A/C.5/55/39, annex III.B, paras.
+Support" (A/C.5/54/49, appendices I and II to annex VIII, as amended by A/C.5/55/39, annex III.B, paras.
 31-36, and A/C.5/62/26, annexes III.C.1 to III.F.1) for a medical facility and indicated in the MOU.
-Drugs and consumables must meet WHO standards.48
+Drugs and consumables must meet WHO standards.52

-53. In preparing the verification reports for medical self-sustainment, the quality, capacity and capability, as defined in the standards, are the overriding considerations.49 Therefore, an expert medical opinion concerning the operational impact of any shortfall, discrepancy or corrective action or substitution undertaken, will be required before deduction may be made to the reimbursement.
+59. In preparing the verification reports for medical self-sustainment, the quality, capacity and capability, as defined in the standards, are the overriding considerations.53 Therefore, an expert medical opinion concerning the operational impact of any shortfall, discrepancy or corrective action or substitution undertaken, will be required before deduction may be made to the reimbursement.

-54. A summary of the United Nations standards for each level of medical service of self-sustainment rates is shown below.
-Complete details of the United Nations standards of medical services are stipulated in chapter 3, annexes A and B, appendices 1 to 6.50 Additional information on the immunization policy, malaria prophylaxis, vector control, HIV/AIDS and sexually transmitted diseases are included in appendix 7 to annexes A and B to the present chapter.51
+60. A summary of the United Nations standards for each level of medical service of self-sustainment rates is shown below.
+Complete details of the United Nations standards of medical services are stipulated in chapter 3, annexes A and B, appendices 1 to 10.5^{4} Additional information on the immunization policy, malaria prophylaxis, vector control, HIV/AIDS and sexually transmitted diseases are included in appendix 12 to annexes A and B to the present chapter.
+55